Madhyamakist/frontend-boilerplate-js/README.md

 npm install
 npm run dev
 ```

 ## Create a Fresh Next.js Project

 If you prefer to start from scratch with the latest official Next.js setup, run:

 ```bash
 npx create-next-app@15.3.4 myproject --typescript --tailwind --eslint --app --src-dir --import-alias "@/*" --turbopack
 ```

+## Project Structure Breakdown

+Inside the `code/` folder, you'll find the actual application source files and config files:

+- **`api/`**
+  Contains helper functions that abstract away `fetch` calls to external APIs.
+Makes code modular and testable.

+- **`components/`**
+  All shared UI components go here.
+These are purely presentational.

+- **`dynamic/`**
+Contains dropdown to select a department from the Met Museum API and fetches the top 10 items from the selected department with their details

+- **`hooks/`**
+ Hooks are tools that help the webpage remember things (like user input or choices) and respond when something changes.
+They make the website interactive and dynamic without using complex code.

+- **`models/`**
+  Holds all TypeScript interfaces and types for API data.
+Keeps models consistent across files.

+- **`static/`**
+   Has static hardcoded content with sample text,headings and image.

+---